Let’s face it, we live in a world today where every business wants to manage your money, but who should you entrust it with?

 - No spending limits/minimums

-As I stated in the introduction, there was a new feature which didn’t sit well with some users and I want to make it clear it was this one.
+As I stated in the introduction, there was a new feature that didn’t sit well with some users and I want to make it clear it was this one.

 The reason it hasn’t been as welcomed as prior Yolt features is that the card is compulsory for NEW users.